 “I hope it’s not too late to fix this,” Dari said with a small shrug as she ran her fingers through the tight curls of her hair which were quite frizzy from the heat.
 “We can’t be careless with our words anymore, and maybe we shouldn’t accept any gifts for a while.
 We can ask them to take their gifts to the temples instead.”

 “But they like to give us gifts because we actually work actively to protect them!
-The Immortals don’t protect them,” Luca huffed.
+The Immortals don’t protect them,” Luca huffed as he stepped away once the servant had finished taking off his armor and took it away to store it in a corner of the room.
 “We are created to protect them, so we should be given tribute for it.
 The Immortals exist to keep the world order functioning, as they do!
 Ari has to raise the sun, Azi has to set it, Nivalis cares for the very nature of the world, and Rahmune nurtures humanity with her gifts of mercy.
 If they all have their duties and they receive gifts for it while often not being seen by humanity at all, then why can’t we receive gifts for our duties as well?”

 “We’re lesser than Immortals, and it’s not the order of things,” Apinya said as she reached over to smack Luca’s knee with her palm.
-“So shut up.
-You need to keep your mouth shut.”
+“So you need to keep your mouth shut.”

 Luca frowned at her, and he glanced aside and didn’t seem to want to speak any further on the matter.
 Dari was worried that that interaction with Ari was going to lead to more danger for them.
 She knew it wasn’t really Luca’s fault, even if he fanned the flames.
 Ari was angry at them before he had even said a word.